trevor-trinh/exchange/README.md

 culmination of my frontend skills and new backend learning. made this as clean as possible while keeping scope tight.

+decide on structure, schema, and write e2e tests fast so iterate fast. stub out models just enough of the different ones to test.

 - want to build exchange
 - reference previous code
 - talk to claude a lot